biocore/pynast/doc/install.rst

 =================
 PyNAST_ is built on the PyCogent_ package, and uses uclust_.

-You must have PyCogent `1.5.3 <http://sourceforge.net/projects/pycogent/files/PyCogent/1.5.3/PyCogent-1.5.3.tgz/download>`_ and uclust `v1.1.579 <http://www.drive5.com/uclust/downloads1_1_579.html>`_ or uclust `v1.2.22q <http://www.drive5.com/uclust/downloads1_2_22q.html>`_ installed to run PyNAST_.
+You must have PyCogent `1.5.3 <http://sourceforge.net/projects/pycogent/files/PyCogent/1.5.3/PyCogent-1.5.3.tgz/download>`_ and uclust `v1.2.22q <http://www.drive5.com/uclust/downloads1_2_22q.html>`_ installed to run PyNAST_.
 You should first obtain these software packages, and install them according to the instructions provided by their authors.

 Optional software
 =================